typedb/typedb-docs/10-query/01b-pattern-negation.md

 a) List all people that were unemployed in the last 6 months

-b) Show me text-only timelines (no videos are images)
+b) Show me text-only timelines (no videos or images)

 c) All single people who have posted a photo in a forum

-d) All employees of company A that are graduates of a given school

 The intuitive meaning of a negated pattern is that of a complement.
 However relation complement is not a clearly defined term as it requires the definition of a domain of values with respect to which the complement is computed.
 Even in this case we end up with an infinite relation which leaves